lisa-lumos/Snowflake/README.md

 ### Row Access Policies
-A given table/view column can be specified in either a masking policy or a row access policy - a column cannot be specified in masking policy and row access policy at the same time.
+A given table/view column cannot be specified in masking policy and row access policy at the same time.

+A row access policy is a schema-level object that determines whether a given row in a table or view can be viewed from the following types of statements: SELECT statements, and rows selected by UPDATE, DELETE, and MERGE statements.
+A single policy can be set on different tables and views at the same time.

+A row access policy condition can reference a mapping table to filter the query result set, however using mapping tables may result in decreased performance compared to the more simple example.``

 ### Object Tagging